1476523/GUI-PalDefender-up/README.md

    ```
 3. Please close `palserver-gui` first before starting `GUI PalDefender up.exe`.
 4. When `gui paldefender up.exe` is executed, the original archive will be backed up and the online archive will be checked for updates.
-   The following steps will be performed when executing `GUI PalDefender up.exe`:
+   <br>The following steps will be performed when executing `GUI PalDefender up.exe`:
    ```
    GUI PalDefender up.exe Start
    └── Check current files